 Gets the next argument from sfall.
 Each time it’s called it returns the next argument, or otherwise it returns 0 if there are no more arguments left.
+You can arbitrarily get the value of any argument using the

 Returns all hook arguments as a new temp array.